jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 # appJar 2.0

-We are moving away from adding, setting & getting widgets.
+We are trialling a new approach for adding, setting & getting widgets.
-You can now use the same function for all three tasks.
+Each wudget now has a single function that supports all of these actions.

 ## Operation

 ```
-app.label("title", "text")      # ADD a label
+app.label("title", "text")      # ADD a label if title is new
-app.label("title", "text_2")    # SET a label
+app.label("title", "text_2")    # SET a label if title exists
 print(app.label("title"))       # GET a label
 ```

+There are two parameters being used here:

 | Parameter | Data type | Description |
 | --------- | --------- | ------------|
 | title | string | A unique identifier for the widget. |
 | value | string | The relevant information for the widget. |

+If no `value` is specified, then the `value` is returned from the widget.
+If no idget with that `title` exists, it is created.
+Otherwise, the existing widget is updated.

 When adding a widget, it's also possible to set its position.